Course overview

 In an ever-changing complex world, society needs bright and agile minds to help us understand the human experience and impact our collective future for the better.
 Students who study humanities and social sciences are uniquely equipped to shed light on critical issues with nuance and sensitivity.
 The mastery of critical thinking, communication and problem-solving skills is needed for future leaders and is highly sought-after by employers across a vast spectrum of industries.

-As a graduate of this course, you will have the skills, knowledge and professional networks to start your career anywhere in the world and thrive in a range of industries.
+Deakin is the #1 Victorian university for graduate employment.** With us you can step-into your future with confidence.
+You will have the skills, knowledge and professional networks to start your career anywhere in the world and thrive in a range of industries.

 Affect change in fields that matter, spanning environmental, social, political or creative realms.